 Click here to book your tours before spaces run out. *Hint: Don’t miss the Harry Potter walking tour!

 Key West – Dotted Globe

 Key West in the Florida Keys is known as the southernmost city in the US.
-Located just 90 miles from Cuba, the city is popular for its sunsets, nightlife, historic seaport, and pastel-colored houses.
-The waters around Key West are full of diverse marine life and snorkeling, scuba diving, glass bottom boat tours are some of Key West’s popular outdoor activities.
+Located just 90 miles from Cuba, the city is popular for its sunsets, nightlife, historic seaport, and pastel-coloured houses.
+The waters around Key West are full of diverse marine life and snorkelling, scuba diving, glass bottom boat tours are some of Key West’s popular outdoor activities.

 Phoenix, Arizona – One Trip At A Time

 With summer temperatures into triple digits, Phoenix is much more pleasant in the cooler temperatures later on in the year, which makes it ones of the best holiday destinations for November.
 With a Mustang convertible we set off to explore the city and surrounding area.
 We were told we must be from out of town at a gas station as we had the roof down because for the locals it was a bit chilly!

 To the east of Phoenix, we enjoyed Waterfall Canyon Trail with its centuries-old petroglyphs.
 In November the waterfall is dry, which means you can get right into the drop of the waterfall to explore, which isn’t possible at other times.